Sakura03/SemiMeta/README.md

 | numpy          |  >=1.17.2    |
 | tensorboardX   |  >=2.0       |

+Our performance is favorable on SVHN and CIFAR datasets:

-## Train the SemiMeta Algorithm on CIFAR/SVHN
+### Train the SemiMeta Algorithm on CIFAR/SVHN

 ```
 CUDA_VISIBLE_DEVICES='0' python3 train_meta.py \